Learning Outcomes

 Enforcement Against the Landlord

-The tenant may enforce landlord covenants (such as to repair or insure) against the current landlord.
-After a transfer of reversion, the outgoing landlord is released from future liability if the statutory notice procedure is followed.
+The tenant enforces landlord covenants (e.g., to insure or to repair common parts) against the current landlord.
+On transfer of reversion, the outgoing landlord may be released from future liabilities if the statutory notice procedure is followed; otherwise the burden is carried forward to the successor.

 Remedies for Breach

-- Injunctions (to prevent ongoing or future breaches).
+- Injunctions (to restrain ongoing breaches such as unauthorised user or alterations).

 Key Term: forfeiture